in2code-de/lux/Documentation/Technical/Analysis/Index.md

 The file [01_TrackingConfiguration.typoscript](../../../Configuration/TypoScript/Lux/01_TrackingConfiguration.typoscript)
 contains all relevant settings for the visitor tracking.

 LUX basicly tracks every vistors page request with the current time.
-In addition it's possible to also track asset downloads.
+In addition, it's possible to also track asset downloads.

 See the inline comments for a description in TypoScript: